WHAT CAUSES HIGH CHOLESTEROL?

-The most common cause of high cholesterol in people in the UK is eating too much saturated fat.1 Being physically inactive, being overweight, excessive alcohol consumption and smoking can also affect cholesterol levels.
+The most common cause of high cholesterol in people in Ireland is eating too much saturated fat.
+Being physically inactive, being overweight, excessive alcohol consumption and smoking can also affect cholesterol levels.
 These are factors which can be changed to help lower cholesterol levels and reduce the risk of heart disease.

 The cholesterol that naturally occurs in some foods such as eggs, prawns, liver and kidneys is known as ‘dietary cholesterol'.
 Dietary cholesterol usually has very little influence on blood cholesterol levels, so food like eggs and prawns can be eaten in moderation as part of a healthy and balanced diet.
 Eating too much saturated fat has a much bigger impact on blood cholesterol, so it's important to lower your intake of this type of fat.